School of Civil Engineering

 What is the role of course representatives and how do I volunteer?

-You will be given information about the course rep role and how to apply during induction week, but if you have any questions in the meantime please email us at civil@leeds.ac.uk.
+You’ll be given information about the course representatives role and how to apply during induction week, but if you have any questions in the meantime, please email your Student Education Service team at civil@leeds.ac.uk.

 Are there any societies I can join for the school/programme?